-What is a tracking leash?
+What is a Tracking Leash?

-Here at Muntjac we have collated a few top tips when training your dog with a tracking leash:
+Here at Muntjac Trading, we have collated a few top tips when training your dog with a tracking leash:

-Two | If you are finding that your dog is ignoring you pick up the tracking leash and make your dog aware you are in control.
-Limit the amount of space your dog can go whilst being on the lead the more she responds the more space you can give your dog.
+- If you are finding that your dog is ignoring you pick up the tracking leash and make your dog aware you are in control.
+Limit the amount of space your Gundog can go whilst being on the lead, the more she responds the more space you can give your dog.

 - Don’t do it all in one go.
-Your dog is not going to understand being on the lead one day and not the next it takes time.
-Focus on one command at a time keep it consistent, reward your dog with praise favourite toy or treats.
+Your dog is not going to understand being on the lead one day and not the next, it takes time and consistency.
+Focus on one command at a time, keep it consistent, and reward your dog with praise bu using a favourite toy or treat.

 - Don’t repeat your recall.
 Once the dog has ignored your call pick up the training lead and start again.

-Muntjac Trading tracking leash
+Muntjac Trading Tracking Leash

 To view all our tracking leashes visit the website by clicking here

-For more information contact Muntjac Trading today
+For more information Contact Muntjac Trading Today!

 firstname.lastname@example.org | 01527 870906 | Contact form